yuin/golbot/README.md

                 - `function` : function to log system messages( `function(msg:string) end` )
                 - `table` : [seelog](https://github.com/cihub/seelog) XML configuration as a lua table to log system messages
             - `http` : Address with port for binding HTTP REST API server
-        - `userTLS` and `password` are IRC specific options
+        - `conn`, `userTLS` and `password` are IRC specific options
-- 3. connects to the server.
-    - `#1` : procotol specific connection spec
-- 4. adds a callback that will be called when bot receives a message.
+- 3. adds a callback that will be called when bot receives a message.
     - `#1` : regular expression(this value will be evaluated by Go's regexp package)
     - `#2` : callback function
         - `m(table)` : captured groups as a list of strings.